Life settlement: Major study findings

 An academic study that showed some of the potential of the life settlement market was conducted in 2002 by the University of Pennsylvania business school, the Wharton School.
 The research papers, credited to Neil Doherty and Hal Singer, were released under the title The Benefits of a Secondary Market For Life Insurance.
 This study found, among other things, that life settlement providers paid approximately $340 million to consumers for their under-performing life insurance policies, an opportunity that was not available to them just a few years before.

+A 2002 study showed that among hospice financial counselors who have had experience with viatical settlements, most report positive experiences.

 In 2016, the University of Pennsylvania's Wharton Business School and Washington University’s Olin Business School conducted another academic study.
 The study found that the majority of life insurance policies do not pay a death benefit, with nearly 85 percent of term policies and 88 percent of universal life policies failing to pay a death claim.

 Another study by Conning & Co.
 Research, Life Settlements: Additional Pressure on Life Profits, found that senior citizens owned approximately $500 billion worth of life insurance in 2003, of which $100 billion was owned by seniors eligible for life settlements.

-A life insurance industry sponsored study by Deloitte Consulting and the University of Connecticut came to negative conclusions regarding the life settlement market.
+A life insurance industry-sponsored study by Deloitte Consulting and the University of Connecticut came to negative conclusions regarding the life settlement market.

 A 2013 study found that a life settlement, on average, delivered four times what policy owners would have received had they surrendered their policies to a life insurance company.

 In 2020, the amount paid to sellers increased from $839.6 million to $848.1 million.

+Notable cases

+Mutual Benefits

+One of the most infamous viaticals cases involved the Mutual Benefits Corporation headed by Peter Lombardi and run by Joel Steinger.
+The Florida company purchased life insurance policies from people with HIV, and sold shares in the future proceeds to 28,000 investors.
+In 2004, the Securities and Exchange Commission closed the firm saying it was a $1 billion Ponzi scheme.
+Lombardi and Steinger received 20-year prison sentences.

+Kelco

+In August 2008, Stephen L. Keller, the former CEO of Kelco Inc., filed a motion in the United States District Court for the Eastern District of Kentucky, with Judge Karl S. Forester, to dismiss Keller's convictions for conspiracy, fraud, and money laundering.
+Keller's convictions resulted from Kelco buying and selling life insurance policies that in some cases, had been falsified by 3rd party insurance agents, for insureds with HIV/AIDS applications, then buying the policies in a viatical settlement.
+Keller's motion was denied on November 12, 2010.
+His appeal of that denial was also denied, on February 28, 2011.